vtbassmatt/KeepScore/README.md

 Client side: Keep Score uses knockout.js for keeping the UI in sync with the app's state.
 It uses normalize.css to get a sane worldview for the UI.
 Finally, it uses jstorage to abstract away differences between client-side storage technologies on various clients.

-Build side: jsmin and http://cssminifier.com are used in the build process.
+Build side: Excuse to play with npm and Gulp.

-Tested primarily with Safari on Mac and IE10 on Windows Phone 8.

 Building Keep Score
 -------------------

+`npm install && gulp`

-On my Mac, I just have to clone the repo and type 'make' in the root directory to get a bin/ folder.
-Deploy the contents of the bin/ folder to your webhost and then hit it from your browser.
+Then deploy the contents of the `bin/` folder to your webhost and then hit it from your browser.

 Report any issues on [the project's GitHub page](https://github.com/vtbassmatt/KeepScore).